 Kremlin can be compared to Hermitage in St Petersburg, which would still not be that popular on a St Petersburg city tour as Kremlin in Moscow.

-Let’s peep into our Kremlin Tour and find out what makes the Kremlin #1 building in Russia.
+Let’s peep into our Moscow Tour and find out what makes the Kremlin #1 place in Russia.

 What is the Kremlin?